radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/my-story.md

     * I had good grades and test scores - and could have done the same.
 But something didn't feel right.
     * So instead, I decided to take a year off to work, so I could reflect before making a decision.
 * My first job: Whitehead Institute / MIT Institute for Genome Analysis
-  * I got a job at the Whitehead Institute (now called the Broad Institute) on the public half of the "Human Genome Project"
+  * I got a job at the Whitehead Institute (now called the Broad Institute) in Boston, on the "Human Genome Project"
   * This was back in 2001, during the public-private race to sequence the human genome for the first time.
   * I was in the public half of the "genome race" - it was an interesting time
   * I am one of the thousands(!) of co-authors of the initial paper sequencing the human genome in Nature.